Daniel-Abrecht/dpa-image-builder/README.md

  * `qemu-user-static` (for /usr/bin/qemu-aarch64-static, needed on non-aarch64 hosts only)
  * `uidmap`
  * `binfmt-support` (optional)

-Setting up binfmt-misc on non-aarch64 hosts is not necessary, but recommended.
-It may speed up the build process and make the bootstrapping more reliable.
-It should happen automatically if you install qemu-user-static.
-Don't install qemu-user-binfmt, it's qemu-user binaries arent statically built and won't work for this.

 For flashing the image, you'll also need uuu.
 You can get uuu from https://source.puri.sm/Librem5/mfgtools Just make sure uuu is in your path when flashing the image.
 I've just copied the